jphall663/gwsb_caio/README.md

   * Ask AI for feedback and improvements to your own ideas or decisions.

 * **Don't let AI answer a factual request for you, instead ...**
-  * Search/research for the result yourself using a non-broken search engine (Kagi, Wayback Machine, Google Scholar) or libraries, books, indices, databases, or human experts.
+  * Search/research for the result yourself using a credible search engine (Kagi, Wayback Machine, Google Scholar) or libraries, books, indices, databases, or human experts.

 * **Don't let AI write for you, instead ...**
   * You make the outline.